controlpaths/blog/picozed7015_pcie/readme.md

 ![image](doc/logo.png)
-# Dual Microblaze design
+# picozed7015 PCIe

 ## Description
-In this project a dual core system is implemented with 2 Microblaze processors in Arty board.
+In this project the board Avnet Picozed 7015 is conencted to PC through PCIe port

 ## Files
 - **script/dual_mb.tcl.** Script to generate the Vivado project.